 Many of our shareholders are non-registered.
 That means your shares are registered in the name of your intermediary (usually a bank, trust company, brokerage firm, trustee of self-administered registered plans like RRSPs, RRIFS and RESPs or other financial institution) or a clearing agency (such as CDS Clearing and Depository Services Inc.) and you are the beneficial owner of the shares.
 We send proxy materials to intermediaries and clearing agencies to forward them to our non-registered shareholders unless they have waived the right to receive them.
-Intermediaries often use service companies to forward meeting materials to nonregistered shareholders.
+Intermediaries often use service companies to forward meeting materials to non-registered shareholders.

 If you hold Toromont shares as a registered shareholder and a beneficial shareholder, you will need to complete a form for the shares you own as a registered shareholder, and a separate form for the shares you own as a beneficial shareholder.
+The voting and participation process for the meeting is different for registered and beneficial shareholders.
+Please follow the instructions carefully and vote or provide voting instructions for all of the common shares you hold.